 Prime rib and ribeye might have similar sounding names, but these two types of meat are not the same at all.
 The only things they have in common are that both cuts of meat are beef from an area near the animal's ribs.

 Rib eye and prime rib look, taste, and feel quite different.
-There are also huge similarities in how you should cook and serve the two products.
+There are also huge differences in how you should cook and serve the two products.

 If you have ever wondered about the differences of prime rib vs ribeye, then keep reading this article.
 We will tell you all about the differences between these two fantastic cuts of meat.